KeyboardKit/website/collections/_features/Dictation.md

 KeyboardKit doesn't have a standard service as it has for other services.
 Instead, it binds a disabled service to the controller ``services`` until you register a custom service or activate KeyboardKit Pro.

-[KeyboardKit Pro][Pro] unlocks and registers a standard dictation service when you register a valid license key.
-You can read more about it further down.
+[KeyboardKit Pro][Pro] unlocks and registers a standard dictation service.
+Information about Pro features can be found at the end of this article.